 We hope this website will accurately and fully reflect the history of the Lindgren Family, including its Swedish roots and its diaspora in America.
 Because of the female marriages the genealogy will expand in many directions and introduce many surnames.
 We also hope that all those with common ancestry will find the stories, documents, photographs and charts a source of inspiration to expand communication that may extend across many generations yet to come.

 Bruce Lindgren (in Minneapolis) is the current administrator.
-He can be reached at email@example.com or by phone at (218) 348-3325.
+He can be reached at (218) 348-3325.
 Your submissions and editorial help will be greatly appreciated.
 Our needs include: vital statistics for each family member, birthdays and places of birth, death dates, published and unpublished obituaries, place of interment, marriages, natural children & adoptions, divorces, remarriages, and on and on.
 We’ll also be collecting photographs (ideally with dates and locations), stories of people and places– memories of parents and grandparents to be shared — a legacy of the “I remember …” documents collected by Ruth Coss and edited by her daughter, Linnae.

 Last update 25 September 2022.